LewisCM14/allotment/docs/docs/implementation.md

 1. **User Preference Interface**

     ??? info
-        Will require the implementation of the Feed and User Feed Day tables.
+        Will require the implementation of the Day, Feed and User Feed Day tables.

         ???+ tip "Future Improvement"
             This is the first point where offline data synchronization would offer tangible benefit.
 Cross tab sync for authentication could also be considered here.